 The myrtle of Venus with Bacchus's vine."

-Some more songs that were popular in those days, which might be hard to find in print today, and probably would be unfamiliar to most people:
+Some more songs that were popular in those days, which might be hard to find in print today but might be on the Web.
+They probably would be unfamiliar to most people:

 A la claire fontaine

 The banks of the Dee

 La Belle Franηoise

 How happy the soldier who lives on his pay